Working on OTP in an IDE

 - Run a test build of the release locally, without deploying it

-mvn clean package site
+mvn clean install site

 - All tests should pass

-- Deploy documentation to AWS S3
+- Deploy the documentation to AWS S3

 - You have to do this right after the test release build to ensure the right version number in the docs